David Lloyd George: Margaret and children

+In 1897 a close friend of Lloyd George Dr David Edwards alleged that his wife Mrs Catherine Edwards had given birth to a child to which he was not the father.
+During the divorce proceedings Mrs Edwards confessed that the father of this child was Lloyd George, who communicated his innocence by letter under the alias "A.B".
+Whilst the court believed that "A.B" was actually a stationmaster at Cemmaes Road railway station Mrs Edwards denied this and the co-respondent in question was prepared to fight this charge.
+The court would rule that Mrs Edwards was an adulterer though her sexual partner was never named.
+Lloyd-George had stayed at Edwards' house on 4 February 1896.
+Edwards was called upon professionally during the night and did not return until the following morning.
+Lloyd George claimed to be in parliament voting; but parliament was not in sitting until 11 February 1896.

 Despite his long-term affair with Frances Stevenson, he remained married to Margaret, and remained fond of her until her death on 20 January 1941; Lloyd George was deeply upset by the fact that bad weather prevented him from being with her when she died.

 Gwilym and Megan both followed their father into politics and were elected Members of Parliament.
 They were politically faithful to their father throughout his life, but after 1945 each drifted away from the Liberal Party, Gwilym finishing his career as Home Secretary under the Conservatives in the 1950s and Megan becoming a Labour MP in 1957.

 Frances

 Lloyd George met Frances Stevenson in 1910; she worked for him first as a teacher for Megan in 1911; she became his secretary and, from early 1913, his long-term mistress.
 Lloyd George may have been the father of Stevenson's daughter Jennifer (1929–2012), born long before they wed, but it is more likely that she was the daughter of Thomas Tweed, with whom Stevenson had had an affair.
 To the disapproval of his children he finally married Frances in October 1943; he was aged 80 at the time.

 Frances was the first Countess Lloyd-George, and is now largely remembered for her diaries, which dealt with the great issues, and statesmen, of Lloyd George's heyday.
 A volume of their letters, My Darling Pussy, has also been published; Lloyd George's nickname for Frances referred to her gentle personality.